 If the court finds that a spouse has committed one or more of these acts, the offended spouse may be ordered to leave the marital home.
 Divorce from bed and board is not commonly granted.
 It should also be noted that if you are granted a divorce from bed and board, you lose all the automatic inheritance rights that exist by virtue of your marriage.

 Spouses who have separated but not divorced can, at any time, change their minds and reconcile.
 Lawsuits that have filed will be ended and hearings that has been scheduled will be dropped from the court calendar.

-If you need help with you separation, contact Montgomery Law today.
+If you need help with your separation, contact Montgomery Family Law today.
 We have extensive experience with North Carolina separation laws and can help navigate you through the legal system.
 To contact us, please call or use the form to your right.